World's largest bee, once feared extinct, spotted in Indonesia

 The discovery raises hopes that more could be found in Indonesia's forests, according to the University of Sydney.

-Lynn S. Kimsey, professor of entomology and the director of the Bohart Museum of Entomology at the University of California, Davis, was not involved in the search for the giant bee, but called the discovery significant.
-But she also that many insect species that have not been collected in a long period of time.
+Lynn S. Kimsey, professor of entomology and the director of the Bohart Museum of Entomology at the University of California, Davis, said that the discovery is significant, but that there are many insect species that have not been collected in a long period of time.
+Kimsey was not involved in the search for the giant bee.

-Kimsey, who did field work in the Indonesian island Sulawesi about the "warrior wasp," said tropical environments provide many places for species to go unnoticed.
+Kimsey, who did field work about the "warrior wasp" in the Indonesian island of Sulawesi, said tropical environments provide many places for species to go unnoticed.

-"It’s one of those things about tropical regions, that the environment is so complex that the chances of missing something are pretty damn good," Kimsey said.
+"It’s one of those things about tropical regions, that the environment is so complex that the chances of missing something are pretty damn good," she said.

 "If you found one, chances are there’s a population there," she said.
 "But finding a female is a good thing."